idianal/personal-site/posts/2016/access-modifiers-in-csharp.md

 ---
 layout: post.njk
-title: Access Modifiers in C#
+title: "Access Modifiers in C#"
 date: 2016-07-29
+description: "C# offers several access modifiers that control how and where class members can be accessed.
+Understanding these modifiers is key to implementing encapsulation and designing maintainable, robust code."
 ---

 ### Encapsulation